Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/odsApi_versioned_docs/version-7.3/client-developers-guide/cursor-paging.md

 ## Parallel Data Processing with `/partitions`

-The `/partitions` child endpoint of each resource is designed for client-side parallelizing data processing by dividing the resource items into smaller, _equally distributed_ partitions of data.
+The `/partitions` child endpoint of each resource is designed to enable client-side parallel data processing by dividing the resource items into smaller, _evenly distributed_ partitions of data.
 This approach allows API clients to process data in parallel threads, improving efficiency and reducing overall processing time.